adonis107/MFC_RL/docs/EXPERIMENT_SUITE.md

 - `finite-adaptive-simplex`
 - `consistent-adaptive-simplex`
 - `continuous-mfreinforce`
+- `reinforce`
 - `exact-gradient`
 - `pathwise-gradient`

 Compatibility rules:

 - Finite-state environments use `simplex`, `logits`, and adaptive simplex variants.
+- `reinforce` is the classical policy-score baseline without mean-field score terms and is available for every benchmark family.
 - Continuous-state environments can use `continuous-mfreinforce`.
 - `lq` and `portfolio` also support `exact-gradient` oracle training/diagnostics.
 - `cucker-smale` and `kuramoto` also support `pathwise-gradient` training/diagnostics.